ahrvoje/electrostatic-center/README.md

 Center of electrostatic potential X(5626)
 =========================================

-It is a maximum point of electrostatic potential of homogeneous charge distribution on a triangle domain.
+It is the point of maximal electrostatic potential inside a triangle having a homogeneous surface charge distribution.
 It's also a point of zero electric field of the same charge distribution, and happens to satisfy the mathematical definition of triangle center.
 A lot of technical details can be found in the article *'From electrostatic potentials to yet another triangle center'* by Hrvoje Abraham and Vjekoslav Kovac. (http://arxiv.org/pdf/1312.3176v2.pdf)

 Center is also listed in Kimberling's Encyclopedia of triangle centers under *X(5626) = CENTER OF ELECTROSTATIC POTENTIAL.* (http://faculty.evansville.edu/ck6/encyclopedia/ETCPart4.html)